-A lease must have the following three characteristics:
+A lease must have the three following legal characteristics:

-- Parties to the Lease (Landlord and Tenant) must have an intention to create a legal relationship with each other;
+- the landlord and the tenant must intend to create a legal relationship with each other;

-If these three elements are not present, a lease may not be in existence and the rights of both the Landlord and Tenant may be compromised.
-Notably, a lease is typically in writing and signed by both parties.
+If these elements are not present, a lease may not legally exist.
+If so, the rights of yourself and the landlord may be compromised.
+Notably, a lease should be in writing and signed by both parties.

 What is a Licence Agreement?

-In contrast to a lease, a licence agreement is used where:
+In contrast to a lease, a licence agreement is used where the:

-- Parties to the Licence Agreement (Licensor and Licensee) have an intention to create a legal relationship; but
+- licensor and licensee have an intention to create a legal relationship; but

-- The Licensor will not provide the licensee with exclusive possession.
+- the licensor will not provide the licensee with exclusive possession of the premises.

 Was this article helpful?